 This survey is specifically for those Indiana Beekeepers whether a hobby beekeeper or a commercial beekeeper who had honeybees from fall 2013 to April of 2014.
 The electronic survey will be available through the first week in September and should take no more than 5 to 10 minutes to complete.

 Results of this survey will be anonymous unless a participant chooses to add their name and contact information so that we may share with them the information or answer related questions.
-At no time with any contact information be associated with the data.
+At no time will any contact information be associated with the data.

 For the survey, click here.

 Many of our members have been busy spreading the word about beekeeping with the community.
 See stories in the BEE Links page.

 Would you like to know where you can buy honey in your local area?
 Click on 'Local Honey' or check out the 'Local Honey' page under 'Services'.

 You can renew your membership or join the Indiana Beekeepers Association (IBA) using PayPal as well as continue to mail them in.
 If you'd like to mail them, please note the address for sending in your dues.

 Mooresville, IN 46158